Attendance and Aid Payment

-- In your MyOTC account under the AccessOTC tab, find the amount shown for your Federal Pell Grant in financial aid.
+- In your MyOTC account under the Financial Aid link, find the amount shown for your Federal Pell Grant.

-- Multiply our total award for the semester from MyOTC x % on above chart.
+- Multiply our total award for the semester from MyOTC x percentage (%) on above chart.

-- The Federal Pell Grant amount shown in MyOTC for term is $2775
+- The Federal Pell Grant amount shown in MyOTC for the term is $3048.

 Federal Direct Student Loan – Required Hours

-For fall or spring semester, at least 6 hours is required for student loan.
-For summer, attending at least 3 hours is required for a student loan.
-For summer, attending at least 3 hours is required for a student loan.
+For fall or spring semester, OTC requires at least half-time for student loans.
 Not meeting this criteria could result in a loss of your Federal Direct Student Loan.

 First Time Students Receiving Direct Loans

-In accordance with Federal Student Aid regulations, if you are a first time student at OTC, your student loan disbursement will be delayed for a minimum of 30 days after the semester begins.
-Therefore, your student loan disbursement will not be included with the initial or first group of disbursements for the semester.
+In accordance with Federal Student Aid regulations, if you are a first time student at OTC, the Department of Education will delay your student loan disbursement for a minimum of 30 days after the semester begins.
+Therefore, OTC will not include your student loan disbursement with the initial or first group of disbursements for the semester.
 A first time borrower is a student who has never received a disbursement of a Federal Student Loan or a student who previously borrowed a Federal Student Loan and successfully repaid the balance to zero.

-If you enroll in eight-week block courses, you may not receive a portion of your award until you are attending those classes.
-Any questions regarding eight-week block courses may be directed to the Financial Aid office.
+If you enroll in 5-week block, 8-week block or 14-week block courses, you may not receive a portion of your award until you are attending those classes.
+Direct any questions regarding eight-week block courses to the Financial Aid office.

 Repeat Coursework Policy

-REPEAT COURSEWORK.
 There are limitations on the number of times Federal Student Aid will pay for repeat coursework.
 Those limitations are: 1) A student may repeat a previously passed course once.
-2) A student may repeat a failed course until it is passed.
-Therefore, the amount of aid received from Federal Student Aid may be impacted by repeat courses for which you have enrolled.
+2) A student may repeat a failed or withdrawn course until they pass it.
+Therefore, repeat courses may impact the amount of aid a student receives from Federal Student Aid.